 Can Nashville’s home record pull them into the playoffs?

 Given their current standing, it’s clearly not all doom and gloom for the Nashville Predators, with 30 points and a plus-three goal difference after 28 games whilst sitting in a playoff spot.
 So it wouldn’t be too farfetched to start thinking that their current record would be enough to see them to the postseason, but they have history against them.

-With a 3-9-2 record on the road, Nashville post a 21.43 win percentage with a 35.71 points percentage.
-Over the last decade of NHL, going back to before the wild card standings were forged, no other team that have made the playoffs have ended with such weak away winning percentages.
+With a 3-9-2 record on the road, Nashville posts a 21.43 win percentage with a 35.71 points percentage.
+Over the last decade of NHL, going back to before the wild card standings were forged, no other team that has made the playoffs have ended with such weak away winning percentages.

 The table below shows the teams with the worst away records of all playoff teams in each NHL season over the last decade, along with their win and point percentages.

 |2012/13||San Jose Sharks||Pacific 3||8-14-2 (Lockout season)||33.33%||41.66%|

 |2011/12||Washington Capitals||Southeast 2||16-21-4||39.02%||48.78%|

 The 2006/07 Calgary Flames posted a pretty woeful 31.71 win percentage on the road whilst the 2012/13 San Jose Sharks only had a point percentage of 41.66 when away, but both percentages are significantly better than what this season’s Predators have managed so far this season.